Donna is a writer and lover of cats. She has been a cat parent for many years. She loves sharing her love for all cats big and small!

-Look for universal signals in the cat world that indicate your kitten is about to bite:
+Look for universal signals that indicate your kitten is about to bite:

-- Excessive purring: While purring and receiving love, your kitten may become overstimulated while you are petting them.
-Cats can only stand so much petting until it starts to hurt, which prompts them to give you a warning bite or scratch.
+- Excessive purring: While purring and receiving love, your kitten may become overstimulated when petting them.
+Cats can only stand petting so much until it starts to "hurt, " prompting them to give you a warning bite or scratch.

-- Tail flicks: Tail flicking back and forth rather quickly indicates the beginning of over-stimulation; your kitten may be preparing to give you a warning nip soon.
+- Tail flicks: Tail flicking back and forth indicates the beginning of over-stimulation; your kitten may be preparing to give you a warning nip.

-- Dilated eyes: Dilated eyes are seen during times of play, but if you notice this while you are trying to pet your cat, it's best to wait until they have calmed down.
-Now is the time to stop petting them and to walk away.
+- Dilated eyes: They happen during playtime, but if you notice this while trying to pet your cat, it's best to wait until they have calmed down.

 1. Play Aggression

-Play aggression is part of growing up in the feline world, but only to a point where your kitten is practicing hunting skills and stalking prey.
-Otherwise, this can and will result in them getting overly aggressive/stimulated.
+Play aggression is part of growing up in the feline world, but only when your kitten is practicing their hunting skills and playing with its brothers and sisters.

 2. Age and Immaturity